 Some doctors think it's possible that taking calcium supplements may increase your risk of a heart attack.
 Other doctors believe that calcium supplements have little or no effect on your heart attack risk.

-It's thought that the calcium in supplements could make its way into fatty plaques in your arteries — a condition called atherosclerosis — causing those plaques to harden and increase your risk of heart disease.
+Many people take calcium supplements to treat or prevent bone disease, such as osteoporosis.
+It's thought that the calcium in these supplements could make its way into fatty plaques in your arteries — a condition called atherosclerosis — causing those plaques to harden and increase your risk of heart disease.

 More research is needed before doctors know the effect calcium supplements may have on your heart attack risk.
-The calcium supplements that some doctors are concerned about are those that contain only calcium — not supplements that combine calcium and vitamin D or multivitamin supplements.
-Calcium from food sources, such as dairy and green leafy vegetables, is not a concern.
+The calcium supplements that some doctors are concerned about are generally those that contain only calcium.
+However, more research is also needed to determine the effects of supplements combining calcium and vitamin D. Calcium from food sources, such as dairy and green leafy vegetables, is not a concern.

-Current recommendations regarding calcium supplements for people who have, or have risk factors for, osteoporosis haven't changed.
-As with any health issue, it's important to talk to your doctor to determine what's best in your case.
+Current recommendations for getting enough calcium for people who have, or have risk factors for, osteoporosis haven't changed.
+As with any health issue, it's important to talk to your doctor to determine what's most appropriate in your case.

 - Bolland MJ, et al. Calcium supplements with or without vitamin D and risk of cardiovascular events: Reanalysis of the Women's Health Initiative limited access dataset and meta-analysis.
-British Medical Journal.
+BMJ.
 2011;342:d2040.

 - Bolland MJ, et al. Calcium supplements and cardiovascular risk: 5 years on.
 Thereapeutic Advances in Drug Safety.
 2013;4:199.